 3) The User agrees to acknowledge the Author in any publication based in part on results

-produced by the LGA program or any of its implemented algorithms or measures (e.g. LCS, GDT, GDC).
+produced by the LGA program or any of its developed algorithms and measures (i.e. GDC, GDT, and LCS).

-The publication must include the following primary citation:
+The publication should include the following primary citation:

 A. Zemla: "LGA - a method for finding 3D similarities in protein structures", Nucleic Acids